Hamburg Noir

 He stood up, brushing crumbs from the front of his battered tweed jacket.
 A glass jar of pickled herring stood on the table beside a torn package of flatbread and a tin ashtray piled with the butts of Partagas.

-Armitage orders Case, Molly, and the Finn go to Istanbul and team up with a psychopath named Riviera, who leads them to Wintermute, a less-than-kosher AI created by an eccentric family named Tessier-Ashpool in the Villa Straylight on Freeside, a cylindrical space resort for the wealthy.
-Freeside has the gothic sci-fi feel of the paintings and drawings in The History of the Future: Images of the 21st Century as well as the “astronauting in retro space” artwork of Frank Moth.
+Thanks to the severe restrictions placed on AIs by Gibson’s fictional “Turing Registry,” Wintermute and Neuromancer need human intervention to achieve their union.
+To this end, Armitage orders Case, Molly, and the Finn to team up with a psychopath named Riviera, a “compulsive Judas,” who leads them to the Tessier-Ashpool’s Villa Straylight on Freeside, a cylindrical space resort for the wealthy.
+Freeside has the gothic sci-fi feel of the paintings and drawings in The History of the Future and the “astronauting in retro space” artwork of Frank Moth.

-Thanks to the severe restrictions placed on AIs by the “Turing Registry,” Wintermute and Neuromancer need human intervention to achieve their union.
-Wintermute forces Case to break through the software barriers around Neuromancer.
-The sicko Riviera is tasked with getting the digital key to accessing Neuromancer from Lady 3Jane, the only cloned Tessier-Ashpool on site who is not in cryonic preservation at the moment.
+Once inside the villa, Case is forced to break through the software barriers around the second rogue AI.
+Meanwhile, Riviera is tasked with getting its passcode from Lady 3Jane, the only cloned Tessier-Ashpool on site who is not in cryonic preservation.

 His ugliness was the stuff of legend.
 In an age of affordable beauty, there was something heraldic about his lack of it.
 The antique arm whined around for another mug.
 It was a Russian military prosthesis, a seven-function force-feedback manipulator, cased in grubby pink plastic.